jangsioco/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning Data Course Project

 This is the course project for - Getting and Cleaning Data.
+For the script to work, you need to download the zip file and copy all files on the current working directory (no subdirectories).

 The script - `run_analysis.R`, does the following:

 1. Loads the feature, activity labels, and activity data
 2. Assigns column names on activity data